Also known as: Infratentorial brain tumors and Brainstem glioma

 If a tumor grows in the area of the posterior fossa, it can block the flow of spinal fluid and cause increased pressure on the brain and spinal cord.

-Most tumors of the posterior fossa are primary brain cancers, which start in the brain, rather than spreading from elsewhere in the body.
+Most tumors of the posterior fossa are primary brain cancers.
+They start in the brain, rather than spreading from somewhere else in the body.

 Symptoms occur very early with posterior fossa tumors and may include: